Virginia Square–GMU station: History

-Known originally as simply Virginia Square, in July 1985 the Metro board voted unanimously to rename the station Virginia Square–GMU, with the "GMU" standing for the adjacent, Arlington campus of George Mason University.
+Known originally as simply Virginia Square, in July 1985, the Metro board voted unanimously to rename the station Virginia Square–GMU, with the "GMU" standing for the adjacent, Arlington campus of George Mason University.
 Arlington County paid the $50,000 required for the change.

-From March 26, 2020 until June 28, 2020, this station was closed due to the 2020 coronavirus pandemic.
+This station was closed from March 26, 2020, until June 28, 2020, due to the 2020 coronavirus pandemic.